As a father going through the divorce process, you’ll probably have some major concerns about your future relationship with your child or children.

 There is nothing easy about co-parenting after divorce, but these tips can help you feel better about the decisions you’re making.

 As long as you and your ex are willing to abide by the parenting agreement, you shouldn’t run into too many co-parenting issues.
-And if you do, it may be time to learn more about your legal rights and the action you can take.
+And if you do, it may be time to learn more about family law, divorce mediation, and your legal rights and the action you can take.